johnalison/obsidian-notes/Input/Books/TheFabricOfReality.md

 - Chaos occur only in classical physics (JA: Check this against quantum chaos...)
 The flapping of a butterflies wings does not in reality cause hurricanes, b/c the classical phenomena of chaos depends on perfect determinism which does not hold in any single universe.
 Quantum systems are unpredictable because they behave differently in different universes and so appear random in most universes.

-#Consume

 - Whichever path you set a single photon on inside the apparatus it will emerge randomly.
 Only when interference occurs between the two paths is the outcome predictable.
 It follows that what is present in the apparatus just before the end of the interference experiment cannot be a single photon on a single path.
 There must be something else present, preventing it from bouncing downwards.
 We can construct further experiments to show that the "something else" has all the properties of a photon that travels along the other path and interferes with the photon we see, but with nothing else in our universe.

 - Computing this classically, since there are only two kinds of universe in this experiment, the calculation will take only twice as long as it would if the particle obeyed classical physics.
    But Suppose that there are 1000 holes in the barrier, we must now calculate the mutual interference of 1000 parallel-universe version of the photon.
 The computational complexity shows there is a lot more happening in the QM environment that meets the eye.
 This complexity is the core reason why it does not make sense to deny the existence of the rest of the multiverse.
 The number of different histories we have to calculate increases exponentially with the number of interacting particles.

 - It would appear that no practical VR rendering is possible for environments that show the effect of QM interference.
 However you can turn this around as say that the if it requires so much computation to work out what will happen in an interference experiment, then the very act of setting up such an experiment and measuring the outcome is tantamount to preforming the complex computation.
 There are computational tasks that are "intractable" if we attempt to perform them using an existing computer, but which would be tractable if we were to use QM objects as special-purpose computers.
 (Note that this requires that QM objects not be subject to chaos) Feynman conjecture, correctly it turned out, that all the QM properties of any target environment could be simulated by an array of qubits, a "universal quantum simulator".
 Deutsch proved there is also a universal quantum computer which could perform any computation that any other quantum computer could perform.

 - The fact that the repertoire of the universal quantum computer contains environments whose rendering is classically intractable implies that new classes of purely mathematical computation must have become tractable too.